offsite-solutions/docker-os15/README.md

 #### Apache 2.4
     /etc/apache2/conf.d/loadmodule.conf
 - Listening on 80
-    - SSL preconfigured, but not enabled in listener.conf
+    - SSL preconfigured, but not enabled in the `listener.conf`
 - Modules installed and enabled by default
     - filter_module - required for hardening
     - deflate_module - compressed response